Ben Murdoch-Masila

-He played for the Wests Tigers and the Penrith Panthers in the National Rugby League, and the Salford Red Devils and the Warrington Wolves in the Super League.
+He played for the Wests Tigers and the Penrith Panthers in the NRL, and the Salford Red Devils and the Warrington Wolves in the Super League.

 Background

 Murdoch-Masila was born in Otahuhu, New Zealand and is of Tongan descent.

 Playing career

 Murdoch-Masila played junior football with Otahuhu Black.
 He undertook a scholarship with Wests Tigers at Keebra Park High School and was a member of the team that won the 2009 Arrive Alive Cup.
 Murdoch-Masila weighed 150 kg when he arrived at Keebra Park, dropping 40 kg before he joined the Wests Tigers NYC team.

 Murdoch-Masila made his NRL debut in the first round of the 2010 NRL semi finals against the Sydney Roosters.
 He is one of very few players to have made his first appearance in a finals match.

 In 2011, Murdoch-Masila made a further seven appearances, and may have made more if not for injuries.
 At the end of the season he was selected for the Junior Kiwis.

 A regular on the bench in 2012, Murdoch-Masila played in 20 games for the season and scored five tries, including a double against Parramatta.
 He also signed an extension to stay with the club until the end of 2015, with coach Tim Sheens saying, "There is no doubt Ben has enormous talent and potential.
 He is a strike weapon and can become a top line player of the game with the right kind of commitment to his training regime."

 Missing only one game, Murdoch-Masila was one of the most regular first grade players for Wests Tigers in 2013.
 He started the season playing from the reserve bench, but started in the back row in the last five games of the season.
 In April, Murdoch-Masila made his international debut, playing in the Pacific Rugby League International for the Tongan side that thrashed Samoa 36–4.
 He was chosen to represent Tonga in the 2013 World Cup, but a leg injury in his first hit-up of the tournament saw him take no further part.

 On 30 April 2014, Murdoch-Masila signed a 1 1/2-year contract effective immediately with the Penrith Panthers, after being released from the final year and a half of his Wests Tigers contract.

 Murdoch-Masila was a cult hero at Warrington Wolves, and has his own terrace song;